ptEngLab/lreGitlab/ReadMe/RTS.md

 - **Purpose:** Configures log level, on-error behavior, and trace options.
 - can be configured as **Ignore, Standard,** or **Extended**.
+- If not specified, defaults to `standard: on error: 10` (standard logs on error, 10KB cache).

 **5.1 Ignore Mode**